chenhuililucy/CodeJam2020/README.md

 # Qualification Round

 First question and second question are trivial.

 Third is a nonweighted interval scheduling problem you see in DSA textbooks (greedy).

-Fourth is bit manipulation.
+Fourth is bit manipulation, interactive.

 Fifth can be solved with bipartite matching, recursive backtracking and hall's theorem.

 # Round 1A